 The drafts which they create with CLO are now considered first samples, which has been a game-changer, and has enabled them to be a lot more agile and adaptive in terms of their entire product development process.
-Physical samples are now ordered only once the design and fit alterations have been made in CLO, which cuts down on both time and product waste.
+Physical samples are now ordered only once the design and fit alterations have been made in CLO, which cuts down on both time and product waste within their garment development.
 “The finished products are almost always direct replications of the latest digital version.
 3D design is now a natural, essential part of our product development, instead of being an extra task to perform.”

 In addition, Ridestore has always been passionate about achieving complete inclusivity in terms of the wide range of body shapes and sizes their customers may have.
 CLO’s avatar editor has allowed them to test their fits on a wider range of body types and sizes, helping them to work towards their aim of complete inclusivity, “We have also worked a lot with virtual versions of our Alvanon mannequins to fit our garments.
 Working with fit in CLO is interesting, especially with sportswear, as you can make the avatar move into any in-action pose, and customize the pattern changes to increase movability.”

 A popular feature on Ridestore’s e-commerce site is their Style Creator.
 The Style Creator enables Customers to put together their own individualized snow outfit, and to see what products fit together.
 In the past, Ridestore built these outfits using photographs, which involved an immense amount of manual editing work.
 This year, however, they finally made the jump to using 3D images within their style creator— and the future has never looked brighter.
 “Having most of our products in 3D opens new doors and we recently completed our first animated movie to use for marketing content.”